emp0ry/AutoReport-in-CSGO-without-cheats/README.md

-# AutoReport in CS:GO without cheats
+# AutoReport in CS:GO without cheats, ReportBot with Python

 ### How to configure?
 In the code, change the path to the folder with screenshots of csgo. (f5 screenshots)